Axios CEO Jim VandeHei on how the business thrived despite Covid-19

 “Where do I get that content?
 Where’s that content delivered most efficiently and effectively?
 Hint: Axios.”

-The Axios antidote to the ‘broken’ media system: ‘Smart brevity’
+The Axios antidote to a ‘broken’ media system: ‘Smart brevity’

 VandeHei, originally from Wisconsin, started his career as a journalist, rising to become a congressional and White House reporter for the Washington Post before co-founding political news operation Politico in 2006.
 As chief executive, VandeHei helped Politico establish itself as one of Washington’s major news outlets.